kylebegovich/KyleLearnsRails/README.md

 This is the generic README.
 Basically all the write-ups are going to be directly taken from https://www.railstutorial.org/book/, so I'm not bothering to document (much) outside of the code.

+I was told to do this to get used to branches... seems trivial but whatevs

 ## Auto-generated